-For 2021, the Compensation Committee set corporate performance goals under the Bonus Plan that were based on the following objective criteria: (1) a minimum level of annual contract value bookings ("ACV Threshold"), or if the ACV Threshold is not met, a minimum level of quarterly contract value bookings (the "Quarterly ACV Targets") and (2) a net revenue retention rate ("NRR") for the year; provided, no payments are payable under (2) unless a payment is made under (1).
-If the payment under (1) is less than the maximum amount, the payment under (2) is subject to certain maximum amounts as set forth below.
+For 2022, the Compensation Committee set corporate performance goals under the Bonus Plan that were based on the following objective criteria: (1) a minimum level of annual contract value bookings ("ACV Threshold"), (2) a minimum level of quarterly contract value bookings (the "Quarterly ACV Targets"), and (3) a minimum level of net new subscription customers ("NNSC") for the year; provided, no payments are payable under (1) unless the Quarterly ACV Target for Q4 2022 is reached and the payments payable under (3) are subject to certain maximum amounts as set forth below, including a percentage of the bonus payable to non-NEO eligible employees (the "Corporate Bonus").

-The minimum levels were set with a goal of having Appian achieve superior revenue and customer growth rates in 2021 as well as to create the basis for growth in future periods through the renewal and expansion of subscription agreements with existing customers.
+The minimum levels were set with a goal of having Appian achieve superior revenue and customer growth rates in 2022 as well as to create the basis for growth in future periods through the renewal and expansion of subscription agreements with existing customers.
 Generally, the minimum levels are set such that the relative difficulty of achieving the minimum levels is consistent from year to year.